 During the study, you will be monitored.
 There will be digital video recordings of you sleeping.
-These video recordings are completely confidential as all data being collected on patients at the Clear Lake Specialties Sleep Center.
+These video recordings are completely confidential as all data being collected on patients at the CLS Health Sleep Center.
 Please note: it’s not possible to obtain your video records because it requires a special software program.

 - Nocturnal Polysomnogram (NPSG) – A nocturnal polysomnogram is an overnight test of sleep cycles and stages through the use of continuous recordings of brain waves, the electrical activity of muscles, eye movement, respiratory rate, blood pressure, blood oxygen saturation, and heart rhythm.

 - CPAP Titration – A medical device, worn on the head, that helps in the treatment of obstructive sleep apnea, a very common sleep disorder that affects millions of men and women in the U.S.

 - Split Study – During the first half of the night, the technician performs the NPSG, your sleep is checked to determine whether you have sleep apnea and if so, the severity will be determined.
 If the severity meets the protocol guidelines, during the second half of the night, you may be asked to use the CPAP machine.
 Air will flow through a mask while you sleep.
 A technician will adjust the settings on the machine so the flow of air is just right for you.
 These are the settings you will use if asked to use a CPAP machine at home.